-- the horizontal "x" axis is a representation of the Throughput.
-It is for the number of work items that were completed on a particular day.
+- The horizontal "x" axis is a representation of the Throughput.
+It stands for the number of work items that were completed on a particular day.

-- The bins in the throughput histogram should show how many days had a certain throughput
+- The bins in the throughput histogram show how many days had a certain throughput

-To learn more about the throughput metric, please check the dedicated article.
+To learn more about the throughput metric concept, please check the dedicated article.

 How to set up the Throughput Histogram?

-(1) From the left side of the panel, you can control which workflow you will analyze using the histogram.
-You can add single or multiple workflows from the selected board.
+(1) From the left side of the panel, you can control which data you can see on the diagram within a predetermined time frame.